jrblevin/markdown-mode/README.md

   * Outline Navigation: <kbd>C-c C-n</kbd>, <kbd>C-c C-p</kbd>, <kbd>C-c C-f</kbd>, <kbd>C-c C-b</kbd>, and <kbd>C-c C-u</kbd>

-    Navigation between headings is possible using `outline-mode`.
+    These keys are used for hierarchical navigation in lists and headings.
+When the point is in a list, they move between list items.
+Otherwise, they move between headings.
+Use <kbd>C-c C-n</kbd> and
-    Use <kbd>C-c C-n</kbd> and <kbd>C-c C-p</kbd> to move between the next and previous
+    <kbd>C-c C-p</kbd> to move between the next and previous visible
-    visible headings.
-Similarly, <kbd>C-c C-f</kbd> and <kbd>C-c C-b</kbd> move to the
+    headings or list items of any level.
+Similarly, <kbd>C-c C-f</kbd> and
+    <kbd>C-c C-b</kbd> move to the next and previous visible headings or
-    next and previous visible headings at the same level as the one at the point.
-Finally, <kbd>C-c C-u</kbd> will move up to a lower-level (higher precedence) visible heading.
+    list items at the same level as the one at the point.
+Finally,
+    <kbd>C-c C-u</kbd> will move up to the parent heading or list item.

   * Movement by Markdown paragraph: <kbd>M-{</kbd>, <kbd>M-}</kbd>, and <kbd>M-h</kbd>